-The first and most obvious piece of equipment you will need when you are starting training is a martial arts uniform and shoes.
-The next piece of equipment you must consider purchasing is protective gear like a groin protector and mouth guard.
+If you want to take advantage of the benefits of martial arts training, the first and most obvious piece of equipment you will need is a martial arts uniform and shoes.
+The next piece of equipment you must consider purchasing is protective gear like a groin protector and mouthguard.

 If you want to learn MMA, then it’s pretty easy.
 Look for an MMA gym and find time with an available class at your ability level.